Getting a Mortgage with 3 or 4 People

 What Do Lenders Class as a Multi-Person Mortgage?

-There are hundreds of mortgage lenders across the UK with most of them offering mortgages that can have up to two applicants.
+There are hundreds of mortgage lenders across the UK, with lots of them offering a wide variety of mortgage products.
+And so, while the misconception of only being allowed two people on a single mortgage may be false, there are mortgages available that will only allow up to two applicants.

 Speak To A Mortgage Adviser